Pavi114/Branch-Predictors/README.md

 ## Implementation
 Python was used to implement the above branch predictors and analyse it's performance.
 A trace of **SPEC2000 INT benchmark**'s GCC comprising 16M instructions along with the output is stored in the ```./sample``` folder along with the IOs.

-The distribution of taken and non-taken branches are given below.
+The distribution of taken and non-taken branches in the trace are given below.

 | Outcome   |   %  |
 |-----------|------|
 | Taken     | ~38% |
 | Not Taken | ~62% |

+Any implementation has two important parts: prediction and updation of branch history table.
+The former is done by calling the function ```predict(target_address)``` where target address is the address of the branch instruction and branch table is updated by calling the function ```update_bht(target_address, actual_outcome, predicted_outcome)```.

 ## **Analysis**